rflandau/Orv/README.md

 R Landau | rlandau@andrew.cmu.edu <-- the guy writing this README

-# Orv: the Decentralized, Hierarchical (Height-Aware), Self-Organizing, Service Discovery Tree
+# Orv: the Decentralized, Hierarchical, Self-Organizing, Service Discovery Tree

 Orv is an algorithm for building self-organizing, decentralized service discovery networks.
 Nodes join the network as either a leaf or a *vault keeper* (the latter routes messages and supports child nodes, the former does not) and both offer and request services to/from the tree (referred to as the *vault*).
 If the service is found, the tree returns the address serving it.